Unmarked Spoilers for Season 1

 - A Child Shall Lead Them: Sophie becoming the leader to the Casterwill elders.
 Though she isn't a child, it is viewed this way because of her youth.

-- Action Girl: Not just herself, but three of her titans as well (Sabriel, Sorcerel and Feyon).
+- Action Girl: Not just herself, but three of her titans as well (Sabriel, Sorcerel and Feyone).

 - Fashionable Asymmetry: Most of her outfits are stylized so one half looks different than the others.